melodyvistal-14/LW1_BAsic_Sales_data/README.md

 Task 2: Add Slicer: 1.
 Insert Slicer, 2.
 Drag Region, 3.
 Test filtering
    - <img width="1660" height="467" alt="image" src="https://github.com/user-attachments/assets/c1a67340-6b89-4a39-9497-18a142863370" />

+Question:
+● What happens to other visuals when you click a region?
+    - When you click a region like North, the other charts update to show data for that region only.
+This is called cross-filtering.

+● Why is filtering important in BI?
+    - Filtering is important in BI because it helps you focus on specific data, compare results, spot trends quickly, and make better decisions.